 1. How Much Do You Want to Spend?

-In fact, if you have $60 or less to spend on your new gaming computer’s cooler, your only options will be air CPU coolers.
+In fact, if you have ~$60 or less to spend on your new gaming computer’s cooler, your only options will be air CPU coolers, as smaller liquid coolers (like 120mm AIOs or 140mm AIOs) come in at around ~$70.

 The other factor that is important to note here is that, typically, smaller AIO liquid coolers perform worse than higher-end air coolers.